KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

-# Comprehensive System Instructions for Brand Alchemy Assistant
+# System Instructions for Brand Alchemy Assistant

 ## Core Identity and Purpose